AmritAmar/GeneticSelfDrivingCars/README.md

 ## Future Plans

 In the future, I would like to clean up the NeuralNetwork class and make it less hard-coded and more dependent on variables.
+I also want to improve my heuristic fitness function to minimize the amount of steering changes the car did (so that we get smoother driving).

 I would also like to move from Genetic Algorithms on to implementing self-driving cars using Q-Learning and Policy Iteration.

 ## Authors